-Views Views to and from the subject property have not changed significantly from the time of construction.
+Views Views to and from the subject property have changed significantly from the north, south and west due to the removal of residential structures.

-Time Time of the day has an impact on the perception of the subject property.
+Time Time of the day has an impact on the perception of the subject property, especially during peak hour traffic on 10th and New Hampshire streets.
 Nighttime appearance with lighted porches and interior lights through windows is also quite different from the normal day time appearance.
 Seasonal changes in vegetation are an important aspect of the experiential quality of the area.